decastrodg/EMIT-Lake-Salda-Mineral-Mapping/README.md

 Context: Technical Report for Scheller Lab (Stanford University) - Take Home Problem

 ## 📌 Executive Summary
-This project tests whether NASA’s **EMIT** (Earth Surface Mineral Dust Source Investigation) imaging spectroscopy can reliably distinguish **Mg-carbonate shoreline deposits** from **serpentinized ultramafics** at Lake Salda (Turkey).
+This project tests whether NASA’s EMIT (Earth Surface Mineral Dust Source Investigation) imaging spectroscopy can reliably distinguish Mg-carbonate shoreline deposits from serpentinized ultramafics at Lake Salda (Turkey).

-The analysis focuses on the spectrally congested **2.30–2.34 µm region**, where carbonate and serpentine absorption features overlap significantly.
-By utilizing a **non-linear Support Vector Machine (SVM)** on PCA-reduced data and auditing the model with **Gradient Boosting**, this workflow successfully maps the mineral gradients without relying on linear unmixing assumptions that fail in intimate mixture scenarios.
+The analysis focuses on the spectrally congested 2.30–2.34 µm region, where carbonate and serpentine absorption features overlap significantly.
+By utilizing a non-linear Support Vector Machine (SVM) on PCA-reduced data and auditing the model with Gradient Boosting, this workflow successfully maps the mineral gradients without relying on linear unmixing assumptions that fail in intimate mixture scenarios.

 ---

 ## 📊 Key Results

 ### 1. Final Mineralogical Map
-The model successfully confined the **Stromatolitic Complex (Hydromagnesite)** to the shoreline interface, distinguishing it from the surrounding **Ophiolitic Basement (Serpentine)**.
+The model successfully confined the Stromatolitic Complex (Hydromagnesite) to the shoreline interface, distinguishing it from the surrounding Ophiolitic Basement (Serpentine).

 ![Mineral Map](figures/Figure4_Mineral_Map.png)
-*Figure 1: Final mineralogical map derived from EMIT imagery (2.10–2.45 µm).*
+Figure 1: Final mineralogical map derived from EMIT imagery (2.10–2.45 µm).

 ### 2. Model Audit (Feature Importance)
-To ensure the model was not overfitting to broadband albedo, a Gradient Boosting auditor confirmed that decision power is driven by the diagnostic absorption minima at **2.30 µm** (Carbonates) and **2.33 µm** (Serpentine).
+To ensure the model was not overfitting to broadband albedo, a Gradient Boosting auditor confirmed that decision power is driven by the diagnostic absorption minima at 2.30 µm (Carbonates) and 2.33 µm (Serpentine).

 ![Feature Audit](figures/Figure5_Feature_Audit.png)
 Figure 2: Feature importance scores confirming the physical validity of the classification model.